DanooshanS/CSCI3055U-Final-Project/README.md

           - List: [1, 2, 3, 4];
           - Map: %{"a" -> 1, 2 -> "B"};

-     Variables: See example2.ex for examples
+     Variables: See example2.ex for examples.
                 Once a variable of any type is defined, it CANNOT be changed.
+                MUST begin with an _ or lowercase letter
 ```elixir
 variablename = data
 ```